Hamelin Ctenotus (Ctenotus zastictus)

 Further research is needed to understand the threats to this skink and more about its distribution, diet, reproduction and behaviour.

 What's Bush Heritage doing?

-We're in the process of de-stocking the property, removing the sheep and goats that have been in the area for more than a century (in the Shark Bay area, the first pastoral leases were granted in the 1860s).
-With your help, we’re making sure this skink – and its long tail – will be around for a long time to come.
+We have de-stocked the property, removing the sheep and goats that have been in the area for more than a century (in the Shark Bay area, the first pastoral leases were granted in the 1860s).
+With your help we’re making sure this skink – and its long tail – will be around for a long time to come.